-Consumers Energy does not provide information on the depth of underground facilities.
+We do not provide information on the depth of underground facilities.
 Locating equipment depth readouts are not accurate enough to determine facility depth.

-The utility follows certain depth requirements or guidelines when installing lines, but it cannot control depth variations resulting from human intervention or natural events.
+We follow certain depth requirements or guidelines when installing lines, but cannot control depth variations resulting from human intervention or natural events.
 Grade changes, landscaping, erosion, frost and other factors may affect the depth of underground facilities over time.